aschulth/hailstone/README.md

 DISCLAIMERS:
   - The script is not intended for research but as an exercise in Go.
   - Beware of large numbers!
-The will cause infinite loops.
+They will cause infinite loops.

 ## Usage
 ```